Close Embrace Social Dance — Lesson for Beginners

 Close embrace social dancing is far removed from classical ballet, however discussion of musicality in following video (starting at 6:01) might help in understanding what this current document means by that term ("...dancers with strong musicality time movements perfectly to match accents in the music, know when to stay on beat and when to go off it, and most importantly, can make audience [partner if social dance] feel something through their movements..."): https://www.youtube.com/watch?v=vni148KpCx8&t=361s.

-In the tango dancing community, dance style we call "dancing in close embrace with square-shape and light apilado" is variously called dancing milonguero style, dancing apilado style, or dancing "estilo del centro" (which is Spanish for "style of center [of city]").
-However, there is dispute among tango dancers as to the exact meaning of the preceding terms.
-Also, there are other dance styles used for social dancing to tango music in Buenos Aires, both at center city and outer district dance venues, besides the close embrace style we teach.
+Close embrace is the most common dance embrace used at traditional center city Buenos Aires tango social dancing venues, and also at tango dance events worldwide.
+In the tango dancing community, what we call "close embrace" is sometimes called milonguero embrace, apilado embrace, or "estilo del centro" (Spanish for "style of center [of city]").
+However, there is dispute among tango dancers as to the exact meaning of these terms and there are other embraces and dance styles used for social dancing to tango music in Buenos Aires, both at center city and outer district dance venues, besides close embrace.
 Finally, not all the music we play is tango music.
-For all these reasons, we prefer our own terminology to describe the dance style we teach and require at our dance parties, without any reference to tango.
+For all these reasons, we prefer our own terminology, without reference to tango.

-Note that many of the non strictly enforced rules of behavior that we expect to be observed at our dance parties, such as dance floor navigation rules and cabeceo/mirada invitation protocol, are also similar to rules at traditional center city Buenos Aires tango social dancing venues, where such rules are called "codigos" (Spanish for "codes" [of behavior]).
+Note that many of the rules of behavior that we expect to be observed at our dance parties, such as dance floor navigation rules and cabeceo/mirada invitation protocol, are also similar to rules at traditional center city Buenos Aires tango social dancing venues, where such rules are called "codigos" (Spanish for "codes" [of behavior]).
 And these rules are also common at tango dancing events outside Buenos Aires.

 Note also that it has always been common at traditional Buenos Aires milongas (name of tango dancing events, and also, confusingly, the name of a type of music closely related to tango) to mix tango and other types of music.
 In the 1940's, which was the Golden Age of tango music, tandas (or groups of songs danced as a set at a milonga) of tango music alternated with tandas of Swing (Jazz) music.
-Both types of music were typically danced in close embrace with square-shape and light apilado.
+Both types of music were typically danced in close embrace.
 Sometime after 1950, tandas of rock-and-roll music replaced the swing tandas.
 Rock-and-roll is mostly danced in Buenos Aires using separated embrace.
 Later, many milongas added tandas of Salsa and other Latin music, sometimes called tropical tandas, which are danced in separated embrace, similar to how Salsa music is danced elsewhere.
 Finally, there are often Chacharera (Argentine folk music) tandas, which are danced without direct bodily contact between men and woman.
 Our only deviation from Buenos Aires traditions is to restore the swing tandas and to dance in close embrace for all the music we play, not just tango music.

 Motives for social dancing [optional discussion at pre-dance party lesson]

-Social dancing can be contrasted with: (a) performance or stage dancing, where the goal is to please an audience of spectators; (b) sport dancing, where the goal is to exercise and improve one's skills and perhaps impress an audience of judges if competition sport dancing; (c) self-focused dancing, where the goal is to enjoy simply moving our body to music.
+Social dancing can be contrasted with: (1) performance or stage dancing, where the goal is to please an audience of spectators; (2) sport dancing, where the goal is to exercise and improve one's skills and perhaps impress an audience of judges if competition sport dancing; (3) self-focused dancing, where the goal is to enjoy simply moving our body to music.
 In social dancing, our focus is on our partner, not on any audience of spectators or judges seated around the dance floor, and also not on ourselves.
 [Solo dancing at a rave while surrounded by other people solo dancing is social behavior however our use of the term "social dancing" always means "partner dancing".]

 Not everyone who comes to our dance parties is interested in connecting to a variety of partners by dancing with them in close embrace.
 Some come simply to listen to the music, engage in conversation and watch other people dance.
 Other people come with an existing relationship partner and plan to spend the whole evening dancing with just that partner.